 The Byzantine government followed the patterns established in imperial Rome.
 The emperor was all-powerful but was still expected to consult such important bodies as the Senate.
 The Senate in Constantinople, unlike in Rome, was composed of men who had risen through the ranks of the military service, and so there was no senatorial class as such.
 Without elections, Byzantine senators, ministers, and local councillors largely acquired their position through imperial patronage or because of their status as large landowners.

 The elite senators made up the small sacrum consistorium which the emperor was, in theory, supposed to consult on matters of state importance.
 In addition, the emperor might consult members of his personal entourage at court.
 Also at court were the eunuch chamberlains (cubicularii) who served the emperor in various personal duties but who could also control access to him.
-Eunuchs held positions of responsibility themselves, chief amongst these being the holder of the emperor's purse, the sakellarios, whose powers would increase significantly from the 7th century CE.
+Eunuchs held positions of responsibility themselves, chief amongst these being the holder of the emperor's purse, the sakellarios, whose powers would increase significantly from the 7th century.
 Other important government officials included the quaestor or chief legal officer; the comes sacrarum largitionum who controlled the state mint; the magister officiorum who looked after the general administration of the palace, the army and its supplies, as well as foreign affairs; and a team of imperial inspectors who kept an eye on affairs in local councils across the empire.

 The top official in Byzantium, though, was the Praetorian Prefect of the East to whom all regional governors of the empire were accountable.
 The regional governors supervised the individual city councils or curae.
 Local councillors were responsible for all public services and the collection of taxes in their town and its surrounding lands.
 These councils were organised geographically into 100 or so provinces which were themselves arranged into 12 dioceses, three in each of the empire's four prefectures.
-From the 7th century CE the regional governors of the dioceses, or themes as they became known after a restructuring, in effect, became provincial military commanders (strategoi) who were directly responsible to the emperor himself, and the Praetorian Prefect was abolished.
-After the 8th century CE the administration of the empire, due to the increased military threat from neighbours and internal civil wars, became much more simplified than previously.
+From the 7th century the regional governors of the dioceses, or themes as they became known after a restructuring, in effect, became provincial military commanders (strategoi) who were directly responsible to the emperor himself, and the Praetorian Prefect was abolished.
+After the 8th century the administration of the empire, due to the increased military threat from neighbours and internal civil wars, became much more simplified than previously.

 Byzantine government was greatly assisted by the creation of the Justinian Code or Corpus Juris Civilis (Corpus of Civil Law) by Justinian I. The corpus, drawn up by a panel of legal experts, collected, edited, and revised the huge body of Roman laws which had been accumulated over the centuries - a massive number of imperial edicts, legal opinions, and lists of crimes and punishments.
 The code, composed of over a million words, would last for 900 years, make the laws clearer for all, reduce the number of cases unnecessarily brought before the courts, speed up the judicial process and influence most legal systems in western democracies thereafter.